 It is made of the same aluminum material.
 You will be able to get it in Space Gray, Silver, Gold, and Rose Gold.

-The new iPad Pro is compatible with Apple Pencil thanks to its pressure and tilt sensitive layer.
+The new iPad Pro is compatible with Apple Pencil thanks to its pressure and tilts sensitive layer.
 Its display also features palm and finger rejection, when using the iPad Pro with the Pencil.

 Naturally, Apple will be offering compatible Smart Keyboards fitted for the new iPad Pro, while the Pencil is the same as last year.